FokkeB/subset36/README.md

 - 18      Shaped contents do not match the unshaped contents (encoding error)

 ### About and credits
-The library in telegram.c/h and the related #includes contain definitions and methods that can be used to encode and decode Eurobalise contents.
+The ss36-library contain definitions and methods that can be used to encode and decode Eurobalise contents.
 Please read Subset 36 for more information and a mathematical background.
 The ss36-library uses another library, longnum.c/h, which deals with low level bit manipulation of long numbers (balise contents can exist of up to 1023 bits), amongst which two Galois Field functions used by the ss36 library for shaping and deshaping the balise contents.
-The library CLI11 (see https://github.com/CLIUtils/CLI11) is used for parsing the command line.
-Balise_codec was developed in MS Visual Studio 2022 by fokke@bronsema.net.
-Thanks to ZHUO Peng for suggesting various optimisations.
+The library CLI11 (see https://github.com/CLIUtils/CLI11) is used for parsing the command line, library https://github.com/bshoshany/thread-pool is used to manage multithreading.
+Balise_codec was developed in MS Visual Studio 2026 by fokke@bronsema.net.